 Well, apparently I am the only one in my family who knows about this helpful kitchen tip.

-I have “made my own” brown sugar several times before and just the other day had to do it again.
+In the past, I’ve “made my own” brown sugar and just the other day had to do it again.
 When I mentioned this “creation” in front of relatives recently, everyone looked at me like I had two heads.

 Yes, you can make your own brown sugar but you must have these two ingredients: